sindhubommali01/Sindhu-Bommali/README.md

 # 👋 Hi there!
-I'm Tejaswi
+I'm Sindhu

 🌟 **Welcome to my GitHub!**
-I’m passionate about creating, collaborating, and learning new things every day.
-My work revolves around data analytics, engineering projects, and exploring the magic of machine learning and multimedia systems.
+I'm all about turning numbers into stories 📊✨.
+Coding, coffee, and cool projects—let's make data awesome together! 🚀

 ---